MakeSoil/Public-Pages/learn.md

 ![alt text](https://github.com/MakeSoil/public-pages/blob/master/New%20Bin.JPG)

+# Will my Soil Site smell bad?

+Only if something is wrong.
+Maybe there’s too much nitrogen, not enough airflow, or it’s too wet.
+However, a well-managed Soil Site should never smell bad.

+# Will my Soil Site attract pests e.g. rats?

+Possibly.
+Especially if your site is not getting hot enough.
+When it’s hot, the materials are turning into soil too fast to attract pests, who will find it too uncomfortable to dig around in there anyway.

+You can also protect against pests by burying your freshest scraps in the middle of your site, covering your site with a ‘carbon seal’ (e.g. soil and dry leaves), and making your bin secure.

+# How can I get more materials being contributed to my Soil Site?

+The most direct way is to go door-to-door in your neighbourhood and ask people to become Soil Supporters to your site, contributing their leftovers and scraps.
+Coffee shops are usually happy to share their leftover coffee grounds with customers at the end of the day.
+Carpenters and mills generally have lots of sawdust to spare.
+And breweries tend to yield lots of organic waste too.

+# When can I add more materials to my heap?

+For hot composting, when you stop adding materials, the pile will cool down.
+So to keep the hot process going, the best way is to keep adding materials.
+Then you can also keep harvesting the finished soil continuously too.

 # Should the Soil Bin get lots of sun?

 Full sun can help the bin contents warm up in wintery places that get down to freezing.
 Otherwise full sun may dry out the contents and shorten the life of the bin.